The Wandering Earth (novella): Plot

-To boost public morale, the Coalition revives the Olympics Games.
+To boost public morale, the Coalition revives the Olympic Games.
 As a young adult, the protagonist participates in a transoceanic snowmobile race from Shanghai to New York.
 During the course of the race, the protagonist meets a Japanese contestant named Yamasaki Kayoko, whose vehicle breaks down.
 The two fall in love and marry following the race.
 While on a return flight to Asia, the Earth passes through Jupiter's asteroid belt, which results in the Earth's surface being hit by numerous asteroids.
 While the protagonist and Kayoko survive their journey, the protagonist's father is killed while attempting to clear asteroids from the Earth's path.

 While the Earth passes Jupiter's orbit, the protagonist and Kayoko have a son.
 As the Earth enters its acceleration stage, the Earth Engines resume burning for the centuries-long journey to Proxima Centauri.
 The couple grow increasingly estranged after the wife comes under the influence of Leavers who claim that the Sun has not changed in the past four centuries.
 These Leavers claim that the Coalition has destroyed human civilization and the Earth's environment.
 As the rebellion grows, the couple sends their young son to a government childcare centre.

 When the Leavers' revolt breaks out, the couple finds themselves on opposite sides; with the protagonist siding with the Coalition and Kayoko with the rebels.
 The rebel armies quickly gain control over the Americas, Africa, Oceania, and Antarctica, forcing the Coalition army to retreat to defensive lines around the Earth Engines in Eastern and Central Asia.
 While recovering in hospital from burns to his arm, the protagonist learns that Kayoko perished in Australia, causing him to turn to alcohol.

 Unwilling to risk damage to the Earth Engines, the surviving 5,000 Takers surrender to the rebels.
 The protagonist watches as the Takers are sentenced to be stripped of the nuclear batteries inside their suits and to be left to freeze to death on Earth's surface.
 Just hours after the Takers were executed, humanity witnesses the Sun go supernova, destroying much of the Solar System.
 With the Takers vindicated, humanity decides to continue on their journey to Proxima Centauri.

 The final chapter deals with the Wandering Era.
 After the Earth exits Pluto's orbit, the protagonist, his son and daughter-in-law visit the Earth's surface, where the oxygen and nitrogen have become frozen crystals.
 As the Earth continues its journey over the centuries, the protagonist has a vision of his descendants and Kayoko enjoying a green Earth in the tri-solar Alpha Centauri system.